KyleNo/YAST/README.md

 Yet Another Scripting Tetorial tex build.
 Uses Tex Live and Pygment.

 ## Installation
-The following assumes you are using linux or WSL.
+The following assumes you are using Linux or WSL via Ubuntu or Debian.

 ### Update apt.